 In 1982 the International Agency for Research on Cancer (IARC) concluded that there was sufficient evidence linking benzene with leukemia, particularly AML.
 The updated assessment by IARC noted that cohort studies in multiple industries and different countries demonstrated a dose-response pattern for AML (IARC, 2012).
 Myeloid and lymphoid neoplasms, as well as many other types of cancer, also have been described in mice and rats following benzene exposure (IARC, 2012).
-A systematic review and meta-analysis of four studies focusing on cumulative exposure to benzene in humans found evidence of a dose-response pattern, with 3.2-fold relative risk of AML for benzene exposure levels >100 ppm-years, although the trend was not statistically significant (Khalade et al, 2010).
+A systematic review and meta-analysis of four studies focusing on cumulative exposure to benzene in humans found evidence of a dose-response pattern, with 3.2-fold relative risk of AML for benzene exposure levels >100 ppm-years, although the trend was not statistically significant (Khalade et al., 2010).
 Data on AML risk at low levels of benzene exposure have been relatively limited due to small numbers of cases available for study.
-Among Chinese benzene-exposed workers with cumulative exposures less than 40 ppm-years, risks of AML (RR = 1.9, 95% CI = 0.5-7.0, based on 5 cases) and the combined category of MDS/AML (RR = 2.7, 95% CI = 0.8-9.5, based on 7 cases) were non-significantly increased (Hayes et al, 1997).
+Among Chinese benzene-exposed workers with cumulative exposures less than 40 ppm-years, risks of AML (RR = 1.9, 95% CI = 0.5-7.0, based on 5 cases) and the combined category of MDS/AML (RR = 2.7, 95% CI = 0.8-9.5, based on 7 cases) were non-significantly increased (Hayes et al., 1997).
 In a pooled and updated analysis of three nested case-control studies carried out among cohorts of petroleum distribution workers with low levels of benzene exposure from Australia, Canada, and the U.K., AML risks rose modestly, but not significantly, with increasing cumulative level of benzene exposure (<0.348 ppm-years: odds ratios (OR) = 1.00 [referent], based on 20 cases; 0.348-2.93 ppm-years: OR = 1.04, 95% CI = 0.50-2.19, based on 19 cases; >2.93 ppm-years: OR = 1.39, 95% CI = 0.68-2.85, based on 21 cases).
 A similar relationship was observed for duration of exposure and peak exposure, but there was no clear pattern for average or maximum intensity of exposure.
 Risks were non-significantly increased (OR ranged from 1.35 to 1.90) in the top quartiles of average and maximum exposure, and increased in those with peak exposure <3 ppm (OR = 1.50, 95% CI = 0.82-2.75).
-Significantly elevated risks of AML were seen among those who had ever been tanker drivers (OR = 2.02, 95% CI = 1.08-3.28) (Schnatter et al, 2012; Rushton et al, 2014).
-MDS/AML was associated with recent (less than 10 years before diagnosis), but not distant (10 or more years before diagnosis) benzene exposure among Chinese benzene-exposed workers (Hayes et al, 1997).
-Data from the long-term follow-up of a cohort of U.S. Pliofilm workers suggest that the excess risk of leukemia diminished with time since exposure (Rinsky et al, 2002).
-In addition to AML, benzene also causes hematotoxicity at very low levels in benzene-exposed workers, even for exposures below 1 ppm in air (Lan et al, 2004).
-Some (Talbott et al, 2011; Raaschou-Nielsen et al, 2016), but not all (Wilkinson et al, 1999), studies have reported modestly increased risks of AML among community members exposed to gasoline vapors or traffic-related air pollution and among those who reside in proximity to oil refineries.
-Efforts are underway to understand the mechanisms underlying benzene-associated leukemogenesis by identifying the critical genes and pathways that are involved in inducing genetic, chromosomal, and epigenetic abnormalities and genomic instability in HSCs; altered proliferation and differentiation of the HSCs; and dysregulation of stromal cells (McHale et al, 2012).
+Significantly elevated risks of AML were seen among those who had ever been tanker drivers (OR = 2.02, 95% CI = 1.08-3.28) (Schnatter et al., 2012; Rushton et al., 2014).
+MDS/AML was associated with recent (less than 10 years before diagnosis), but not distant (10 or more years before diagnosis) benzene exposure among Chinese benzene-exposed workers (Hayes et al., 1997).
+Data from the long-term follow-up of a cohort of U.S. Pliofilm workers suggest that the excess risk of leukemia diminished with time since exposure (Rinsky et al., 2002).
+In addition to AML, benzene also causes hematotoxicity at very low levels in benzene-exposed workers, even for exposures below 1 ppm in air (Lan et al., 2004).
+Some (Talbott et al., 2011; Raaschou-Nielsen et al., 2016), but not all (Wilkinson et al., 1999), studies have reported modestly increased risks of AML among community members exposed to gasoline vapors or traffic-related air pollution and among those who reside in proximity to oil refineries.
+Efforts are underway to understand the mechanisms underlying benzene-associated leukemogenesis by identifying the critical genes and pathways that are involved in inducing genetic, chromosomal, and epigenetic abnormalities and genomic instability in HSCs; altered proliferation and differentiation of the HSCs; and dysregulation of stromal cells (McHale et al., 2012).
 These effects are likely modulated by benzene-induced oxidative stress, reduced immunosurveillance, and aryl hydrocarbon dysregulation.